Hello, my name is Michael!

 Who am I?

 Now, I’m a Research Scientist with the Prugh Lab at the University of Washington, working with Washington Dept. of Natural Resources and the Tulalip Tribes to understand how recreation impacts elk in the North Cascades.
-Additional prior experiences of mine include teaching and curriculum design at the university level, supervising and managing multiple long-term projects, and extensive collaboration across multiple agencies.
-You can read more about my background in my CV.
+Additional roles I have worked in include working with Colorado Parks and Wildlife on a cougar and mule deer collaring project, post-fire forest regeneration surveys in eastern Oregon, and I have extensive experience with teaching and curriculum design at the university level.
+You can read more about both my research and educational backgrounds in my CV, or in the tabs located above.